A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 Energy and water — dual infrastructure output

-A single EcoTower module delivers continuous baseload energy and ultra-pure cooling water from the same agricultural waste stream.
+A single EcoTower module delivers continuous baseload energy and recovered water from the same resource stream.

-The same geography that produces it is the geography that needs what it becomes.
+The same geography that produces it is the geography that benefits from its transformation.